Sunday Main Event Daytime Activities

 After a bathroom break at the main lodge, head back out for about another hour towards the Moderate to Easy 1½ mile Scenic Gorge, which begins with Ridgeline Trail.
 Experience an open hardwood forest ecosystem and a dark, cool hemlock canopy along Spackman's Creek.

-• Bring standard hiking gear: Hat, Walking Stick, Water, Food, Hiking Shoes
+• Bring standard hiking gear: Hat, Walking Stick, Water, Food, and Hiking Shoes

 • Distance from camp: 15 Miles /25 Min one-way